Cluster configuration¶

 server, new user sessions will not be created on the removed agents.

-Users with existing sessions can continue working normally and users
+Users with existing sessions can continue working normally, and users

 with disconnected sessions will still be able to reconnect.